VNNikolaidis/nnlib2Rcpp/README.md

 - to add "NN"-compatible neural network components.
 - to parallelize components.

-Let me know if interested to contribute, or want to add your implementations to the package.
+Let me know if interested to contribute, or want to add your neural network components to the package.